darcros/polimi-090037-model-identification-data-analysis/chapters/03 - models.typ

 ]

 #remark[
-  The input/output delay $k$ of an $"ARMA"(m,n,k,p)$ process is visible in the step response graph of the eXogenous part.
+  The input/output delay $k$ of an $ARMAX(m,n,k,p)$ process is visible in the step response graph of the eXogenous part.
   #figure(
     cetz.canvas({
       import cetz.draw: *